 Every day your body sends you messages that desire to be decoded, understood, processed, and assimilated: energy levels, headaches, joint pain, clarity (or lack of it), cravings, bloating, discomfort, restlessness, or contentment.
 Rather than targeting each symptom individually, I embrace a functional wellness philosophy where we look for the underlying causes of these symptoms to produce longer, lasting health outcomes.
 The goal is to correct imbalances before they turn into major problems, and work together to build your ability and confidence to decode the messages your body is sending to you, loud and soft.
 I believe we all can learn to work with the innate intelligence of our bodies, instead of against it.
 Our bodies are self-healing when we slow down, tune in, and provide them with what they are calling out for.

-But health is multi-faceted.
+Health is multi-faceted.
 Science shows us that all calories aren't created equal, and that our gut health, level of stress, hormones, environment, genetics, and lifestyle are all inter-related and influence our well-being.
-Does stress at your job or in your relationship(s) cause you to overeat?
-Does lack of sleep or low energy prevent you from exercising?
 As we work together, we will look at how all parts of your life affect your health as a whole and use a whole-body approach that encompasses nutrition, supplementation, stress management, movement, sleep, and self care.

 Let's get one thing straight: you do not need to do this perfectly.
 No one is judging you; because like the rest of us, you too are human.
 Making a consistent effort to eat right, exercise routinely, and manage stress, while still juggling your social life and your own needs can seem overwhelming.
 Rather than making unrealistic and unsustainable attempts to achieve your health goals all at once, we start by setting small goals that easily fit into your current lifestyle.